 The funding must be used for at least one of the following:

 - to expand an organization’s geographic, client or sector reach

 - to introduce a best practice program or service to another geographic location

-- to organize an event, conference or training related to the Status of Women ministry priority areas
+- to organize an event, conference or training related to the ministry's priority areas

 Applicants must demonstrate how the project: